Joseph Schlitz Brewing Company: Beginnings

 In Milwaukee, Joseph Schlitz was hired as a bookkeeper in a tavern brewery owned by August Krug.
 In 1856, he took over management of the brewery following the death of Krug.
 In 1858, Schlitz married the widow, Anna Maria Krug, and then changed the name of the brewery to the Jos.
 Schlitz Brewing Co. in 1861, Krug's 16-year-old nephew, August Uihlein, began employment at the brewery.

 The often circulated story of Schlitz' proposed donation of thousands of barrels of beer to the Chicago population after the Great Chicago Fire of 1871 is simply a modern myth, pushed by later marketing campaigns.
 Schlitz' national expansion was based on new distribution points in Chicago and elsewhere, and the consequent use of the railway.
 From the late 1880s, Schlitz built dozens of tied houses in Chicago, most with a concrete relief of the company logo embedded in the brickwork; several of these buildings survive today, including the Lake Street Schlitz Tied House at the corner of Lake and Loomis, and Schuba's Tavern at the corner of Belmont and Southport.
 In 1873, Schlitz rejected a purchase offer from Tennessee brewer Bratton and Sons.

 In 1875, Schlitz returned to his homeland on the SS Schiller.
 While returning home, the ship hit a rock near the Isles of Scilly and sank, killing Schlitz and 334 others.
 His body was never recovered.
 Honoring Krug's wishes, Schlitz had it written in his own will that he also wanted the Uihlein brothers to run the brewery when he died.
-Management was promptly passed to the four Uihlein brothers, August, Henry, Alfred and Edward.
+Management was promptly passed to August Uihlein and his three brothers, Henry, Alfred and Edward.
 When Anna Maria Krug Schlitz died in 1887, the Uihleins acquired complete ownership of the firm, and the Uihlein family continued to run the brewery for over one hundred years.
 Despite this change, the Uihleins decided to keep the name Schlitz, as Americans had difficulty pronouncing their surname.